-The facilities listed below part of the feeder systems the Ponce Region.
-These interconnected interfunctional distribution feeders (sites) are part of the electrical distribution system.
+The facilities listed below are part of the feeder systems in the Arecibo Region.
+These interconnected and inter-functional distribution feeders (sites) are part of the electrical distribution system.
 All the feeders originate from a substation (start) and serve customers along the route to various locations (end).
 The coordinates shown below as "GPS End" represent the end of the mainline backbone of each feeder.